Andre Reed as a player was known for going over the middle to catch passes, never shying away from contact with defenders.

 Reed caused a stir last week when he was quoted in a story in New York Magazine in which he disparaged Jon Bon Jovi and Johnny Manziel, employing some colorful language.
 The writer of the story, Reeves Wiedeman, was accompanying the two co-founders of a group called the Buffalo Fan Alliance on a visit to a Niagara Falls casino to meet with Reed, who was interested in joining the alliance’s advisory board.
-Reed became a member of the board in April.

 It is not clear from the article whether Reed knew he was talking in front of a reporter at the meeting.
 The topic of the potential ownership group headed by Bon Jovi was mentioned, along with the notion that the group may want to move the Bills to Toronto.